scttcper/ngx-toastr/README.md

 ### Override default settings
 NEW FOR VERSION > 3 global overrides must be done inside a component.
-Inject ToastrConfig, typically in your root component, and customize the values of its properties in order to provide default values for all the timepickers used in the application.
+Inject ToastrConfig, typically in your root component, and customize the values of its properties in order to provide default values for all the toasts in the application.
 ```javascript
 import { ToastrConfig } from 'toastr-ng2';
 import { Component } from '@angular/core';